West Bank education centre could close in days due to Israeli seizure threat, says UNRWA

 Follow topic:

-GENEVA, Jan 23 - A training centre for hundreds of Palestinians in the occupied West Bank could be closed within days by Israeli authorities, jeopardising the education of students, the U.N.
-Palestinian refugee agency said on Friday.
+GENEVA – A training centre for hundreds of Palestinians in the occupied West Bank could be closed within days by the Israeli authorities, jeopardising the education of students, the UN Palestinian refugee agency said on Jan 23.

 UNRWA has functioned for decades as the main international agency providing for the welfare of millions of Palestinian descendants of those who fled or were driven from homes during the war around Israel’s founding.

-The agency's chief Philippe Lazzarini said the demolition was the latest in a series of Israeli actions against UNRWA, including a raid on a medical clinic this month and a plan to cut power and water to UNRWA facilities in the coming weeks.
+The agency’s chief Philippe Lazzarini said the demolition was the latest in a series of Israeli actions against UNRWA, including a raid on a medical clinic in January and a plan to cut power and water to UNRWA facilities in the coming weeks.
 REUTERS